dark-geo/tile_downloader/README.md

 # Tile downloader

+Small package for downloading maps services tiled image data, and for constructing GeoTIFF files containing these data.

  - For common tile downloading use `tile_downloader.download_tiles`

  - For constructing GeoTIFF (image with geo-reference) from downloaded tiles